-Time Agenda item 08:30 - 09:00 Registration 09:00 - 09:30 Session 1: Opening of the workshop Opening remarks by Ms. Margarita Guerrero Director, Statistics Division, UNESCAP Ms. Keiko Osaki-Tomita, Chief, Demographic and Social Statistics Branch, Statistics Division, UNDESA 09:30 - 10:15 Session 2: Introduction to the workshop • Presentation by UNDESA, logistics and introduction of participants 10:15 - 10:30 Coffee break 10:30 - 12:15 Session 3: International migration and development: implication for data collection The session reviews global, regional and national policy initiatives related to international migration, discusses their implications for data collection and identifies challenges related to the collection and use of migration-related data Presentations: • The Sustainable Development Goals and the New York Declaration for Refugees and Migrants: implication for migration data - Ms. Keiko Osaki Tomita, UNDESA The migration policy and statistics nexus - Mr. Yanhong Zhang, ESCAP Country presentations: Bangladesh (Ms. Kamrunnahar, policy needs for data on international migration) Philippines (Ms. Castillo, migration data required from policy makers, whether statistics are available; how information collected from various ministries and coordination mechanisms) Key questions for country presentations: What are the migration-relevant policy issues in your country?
+Time Agenda item 08:30 - 09:00 Registration 09:00 - 09:30 Session 1: Opening of the workshop Opening remarks by Social Development Division, UNESCAP Ms. Margarita Guerrero Director, Statistics Division, UNESCAP Ms. Keiko Osaki-Tomita, Chief, Demographic and Social Statistics Branch, Statistics Division, UNDESA 09:30 - 10:15 Session 2: Introduction to the workshop • Presentation by the UNDESA, logistics and introduction of participants 10:15 - 10:30 Coffee break 10:30 - 12:15 Session 3: International migration and development: implication for data collection The session reviews global, regional and national policy initiatives related to international migration, discusses their implications for data collection and identifies challenges related to the collection and use of migration-related data Presentations: The Sustainable Development Goals and the New York Declaration for Refugees and Migrants: implication for migration data - UNDESA Regional initiatives on migration and data - ESCAP Using census data to assess global migration trends and to inform migration related goals and targets - UNDESA Country presentations: Bangladesh (Ms. Kamrunnahar, policy needs for data on international migration) Philippines (Ms. Castillo, migration data required from policy makers, whether statistics are available; how information collected from various ministries and coordination mechanisms)

+Г Key questions for country presentations: What are the migration-relevant policy issues in your country?
 What data are needed to address the policy issues?
 Are data available?

-• What are the data gaps?
+What are the data gaps?
 What are the challenges in collecting those data?
-Comments and discussion 12:15 - 14:00 Lunch break 14:00 - 15:30 Session 4: Concepts and sources of international migration data: an overview The session provides information on internationally agreed concpets and definitions related to international migration, as well as on the variety of sources which can be used to generate data on international migration, their strengths and limitations Presentations Key concepts and main sources of migration data - Ms. Haoyi Chen, UNDESA Country presentations: Indonesia (Mr. Windiarto, sources of international migration statistics in the country; how sources work together; strength and limitations)Nepal (Mr. Poudyal, sources of international migration statistics; how different sources coordinate with each other; evalution of existing data in response to policy needs) Sri Lanka (Mr. Saddhananda, different sources of international migration statistics: population census (on emigration); border surveys; administrative sources on labour migration; quality assessment of each; how sources work together) Key questions for country presentations: 1.
-How are international migrants defined in your country?
+Comments and discussion 12:15 - 14:00 Lunch break 14:00 - 15:30 Session 4: Concepts and sources of international migration data: an overview The session provides information on internationally agreed concpets and definitions related to international migration, as well as on the variety of sources which can be used to generate data on international migration, their strengths and limitations Presentations Key concepts and main sources of migration data - UNDESA Country presentations: Indonisia (Mr. Windiarto, sources of international migration statistics in the country; how sources work together; strength & limitations) Nepal (Mr. Poudyal, sources of international migration statistics; how different sources coordinate with each other; evalution of existing data in response to policy needs) Sri Lanka (Mr. Saddhananda, different sources of international migration statistics: population census (on emigration); border surveys; administrative sources on labour migration; quality assessment of each; how sources work together) Key questions for country presentations: How are international migrants defined in your country?
 Statistical definition?
 Administrative definition?
 Does the definition vary across data sources?
-2. What major sources of migration statistics are available in your country?
-3. Is there a coordination mechanism to combine different sources of migration data?
-4. What are the challenges in integrating multiple data sources?
+What major sources of migration statistics are available in your country?
+Is there a coordination mechanism to combine different sources of migration data?
+What are the challenges in integrating multiple data sources?
 Any activities/plan in promoting integrating of multiple sources?
-Comments and discussion 15:30 - 15:45 Coffee break 15:45 - 17:00 Session 5: Concepts and sources of migration data: group discussion The session provides an opportunity for participants to make use of the concepts and knowledge provided in the previous session.
+15:30 - 15:45 Coffee break 15:45 - 17:00 Session 5: Concepts and sources of migration data: group discussion The session provides an opportunity for participants to make use of the concepts and knowledge provided in the previous session.
 Group exercise (30 minutes) Exercises on identifying an international migrant.
 The difference between "international migrant" and proxy measures such as "foreign-born" or "foreigners" (to be developed) Reporting back to the group (30 minutes) Wrap-up (15 minutes)